PluralFusion/kmpertrace/README.md

 ## What KmperTrace gives you

-- **End‑to‑end traces from just logs.**
+- **End-to-end execution flows from plain logs.**
-  No agents, no collectors: KmperTrace encodes `trace`/`span` IDs and span start/end markers into log lines that can be shipped with whatever logging pipeline you already use.
+  KmperTrace encodes `trace`/`span` IDs and span start/end markers into log lines, so you can reconstruct readable traces without needing a collector or observability backend first.

-- **Consistent tracing across KMP targets.**
-  One API that works on Android, iOS, JVM, Wasm, and Kotlin/Native desktop targets (Linux/macOS/Windows via `mingwX64`), with span/trace propagation that survives coroutine and thread hops.
+- **Works across Android, iOS/Swift, Desktop, and Wasm.**
+  KmperTrace fits naturally in Kotlin Multiplatform and Android projects and can also be consumed from regular Swift iOS projects via the provided XCFramework.

+- **Lightweight and simple.**
+  No dependencies on external observability systems or collectors.
+You get readable, structured log lines with trace/span IDs that can be processed offline or shipped to any backend.

 - **Callback-friendly context bridging.**
   Capture a `TraceSnapshot` inside a span and re-install it in non-coroutine callbacks (Handler/Executor/SDK listeners) so logs stay attached to the originating span.

 - **Journey-friendly root spans.**
-  Wrap user/system triggers in `LogContext.journey(...)` so each trace starts with an explicit “why”, not just a method name (see `docs/Journeys.md`).
+  Wrap user/system triggers in `LogContext.journey(...)` so each trace starts with an explicit "why", not just a method name (see `docs/Journeys.md`).

-- **Structured, low‑overhead logging.**
-  Logfmt‑compatible output that includes level, timestamp, trace/span IDs, source component/operation, and optional stack traces for errors.

 - **Developer‑friendly tooling.**
-  A CLI (`kmpertrace-cli`) that can ingest a flat logfile and render readable trace trees, plus a sample Compose Multiplatform app that demonstrates end‑to‑end flow.
+  A CLI (`kmpertrace-cli`) that can ingest a flat logfile and render readable trace trees

 - **Pluggable sinks.**
   Platform‑native log sinks by default (Logcat, NSLog/`print`, stdout/console), with hooks to add